Director Kevin Tostado

 Philip E. Orbanes – Monopoly History Advisor

 Phil is the president of specialty games company Winning Moves.
 Phil is a former Senior Vice President of Research and Development for Parker Brothers and is widely regarded as the leading expert on the game of Monopoly.
 Phil has published three books about the all-time best selling board game: MONOPOLY, Money, and You, The Monopoly Companion, & Monopoly: The World’s Most Famous Game and How it Got that Way, as well as a book about the history of Parker Brothers titled The Game Makers.
 Phil also serves as a historical consultant for Hasbro Games, current owners of Parker Brothers, and as chief judge at the U.S. and World Monopoly Championships.

 Jordan Guzzardo – Director of Photography

 Jordan, a San Diego native, graduated with honors from San Diego State University in 2004 with a Bachelor of Science in Television, Film, and New Media and a Minor in Theatre with an emphasis on Directing.
 While at SDSU, Jordan had the opportunity to produce, direct, DP and/or write over 20 short films including producing the Kodak 35mm Award winning short film Change of Address and co-producing the international 2007 Student Emmy winning short For the Oysters.
 Since graduating, Jordan has been working professionally in the television & film industry holding various positions from Assistant to the Producer of the highly praised television series Veronica Mars, as well as Set Decorator on the 2008 feature-length Imax documentary Proud American, and recently as Co-Creator & Editor of the acclaimed video-art installation Army of Icons, a part of the bi-national, San Diego-Tijuana based Adapta Project.
-Jordan recently co-produced, edited and shot a series of webisodes for the Del Mar Thoroughbred Club in conjunction with their 2008 season and is the Co-Producer & Director of Photography on the international feature-length documentary Sea Gypsies: Seven Giant Waves, a film about the cultural devastation of one of the last indigenous people of Thailand.
+Jordan co-produced, edited and shot a series of webisodes for the Del Mar Thoroughbred Club and is the Co-Producer & Director of Photography on the international feature-length documentary Sea Gypsies: Seven Giant Waves, a film about the cultural devastation of one of the last indigenous people of Thailand.